DeborahAkp/Portfolio/SQL/Project 4/README.md

   - gender: The gender of the employee.
 All values are text.
 There were no missing values.
   - termination reason: Reason the employee was terminated.
 All values are text.
 There were no missing values.
 The termination reason for all active employees is 'Not Applicable'.
   - termination type: The type of termination of the employee.
 All values are text.
 There were no missing values.
 The termination type for all active employees is 'Not Applicable'.
   - status year: The year the employee status was recorded.
-All values are integer.
+All values are integers.
 There were no missing values.
   - status: Current employment status of the employee.
 All values are text.
 There were no missing values.
   - business unit: The unit the employee works/worked in.
 All values are text.
 There were no missing values.